Enzyme’s Document Control Module is a repository for all the controlled data for your company’s processes and product(s).

 If your company uses Google docs, you can link Google Drive to your account and then import files directly from your Google Drive account.

-The native files and generated PDFs can be accessed from the Version History tab.
+These native files and generated PDFs can be accessed from the Version History tab.
 Upon approval, the PDF of the released (effective) version of the document will also be accessible via the Effective Version tab.

 The header will include the document ID and revision, its release status, and its effective date.

 The footer will include the company name, document type description, document title, ID and revision.
+Documents with long names will show truncated titles in the headers and footers.

 Accessing Effective Documents